juju-solutions/layer-docker/README.md

 [Docker Compose](https://docs.docker.com/compose/) functionality such as control files, and logging.

+### Memory Accounting
+The charm supports altering the GRUB2 options enabling cgroups and memory accounting.
+Changing this value will reboot the host, and any running workloads are at the mery of the charm author inhereting from this charm.
+Please use `--restart=always` on your container runs that need to be persistent.

 ## Credit

 This charm contains a slightly modified copy of the script contained at: